andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 (4)

-A person who commits an offence against any of subsections (1) to (3) is liable on conviction to— (a)
+A person who commits an offence against any of subsections (1) to (3) is liable on conviction to,— (a)

+for an individual,—
+(i)

-imprisonment for a term not exceeding 6 months; or
+imprisonment for a term not exceeding 6 months; or (ii)

+a fine not exceeding $12,000:
 (b)

-a fine not exceeding $4,000.
+for any other person, a fine not exceeding $15,000.
 Provisions relating to infringement offences
 28 Proceedings for infringement offences